-Impact investors currently have USD 17.3 million of active investments.
+An additional USD 54 million is expected to be deployed soon.
 An additional USD 54 million is expected to be deployed soon.
 This capital has been raised but put on hold in part due to internal management constraints, difficulty in closing funds, and other challenges as will be discussed later in this chapter.
 Of this capital, USD 30 million has been raised by two large funds and is waiting to be deployed, and the remaining USD 24 million has been committed by DFIs as direct investments into enterprises (Figure 8).
 While this additional capital commitment signals a growing interest in the market, it also reflects the difficulties that investors have had in securing investments.